yohasebe/deepl-alfred-translate-rewrite-workflow/README.md

 2. Select "DeepL Upload File" action.
 3. Specify if the translation is from `secondary_lang` to `primary_lang` (EN to JA, for instance) or the other way round (JA to EN, for instance).

-Or alternatively, you can use a workflow file action `DeepL Upload File`.
+Alternatively, use the `DeepL Upload File` workflow file action.

 **To download the translated file**

 1. Select "DeepL Download File" script filter by typing `deepl-download`.
 2. Specify the title of the file from the list.
 3. Download will begin if the translation is complete.
-Otherwise, the current status (queued, translating, or error) will be displayed .
+Otherwise, the current status (queued, translating, or error) will be displayed.

 See also [DeepL API: Translating documents](https://developers.deepl.com/docs/api-reference/document).

 https://user-images.githubusercontent.com/18207/201455994-ea5cd80b-3438-48a0-8e11-c25150ff5288.mp4

-### Special Input Form in Default Browser
+### Input Form in Your Browser

-You can open a special input form in your default browser.
-To open this form, use the keyword `deepl-textbox` or a hotkey.
+The keyword `deepl-textbox`, or a hotkey, opens an input form in your default browser.

-The form is part of the workflow rather than a hosted page: opening it writes a copy into the workflow's cache folder and opens that file, so it needs no network connection and nothing outside your Mac.
-Your current settings are baked into the page as it is written, which is also why the languages you configured appear in the selectors even when they are not among the ones listed there.
+The form is part of the workflow rather than a hosted page: opening it writes a copy into the workflow's cache folder and opens that file, so it needs no network connection.
+Your settings are written into the page, which is why the languages you configured appear in the selectors even when they are not among the ones listed.

 Languages and mode are chosen on the form itself, so `primary_lang` and `secondary_lang` do not constrain it.
 Your choices are remembered in the browser for next time.
 Mode offers all three routes: